friendsofgo/killgrave/README.md

 ### Homebrew

-If you are a Mac user, you can install Killgrave using, [Homebrew](https://brew.sh/):
+If you are a Mac user, you can install Killgrave using [Homebrew](https://brew.sh/):

 ```sh
 $ brew install friendsofgo/tap/killgrave
 ```

-:warning:  If you are installing via homebrew, you always get the [latest Killgrave version](https://github.com/friendsofgo/killgrave/releases), we hope fix this soon.
+:warning:  If you are installing via Homebrew, you always get the [latest Killgrave version](https://github.com/friendsofgo/killgrave/releases), we hope to fix this soon.

 ### Docker